AFarid95/would-you-rather/README.md

+This is the third project in the "Front End Web Development Advanced" Nanodegree from Udacity, sponsored by the Ministry of Communications and Information Technology of Egypt.
+You can view my certificate [here](https://graduation.udacity.com/confirm/DNG9L9CK).

 # Would You Rather...?

 **Would You Rather...?** is a web application that lets you play the “Would You Rather?“ game.
 The game goes like this: A user is asked a question in the form: “Would you rather [*option A*] or [*option B*]?”.
 Answering "neither" or "both" is against the rules.